PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Multiplayer/Matching Players.md

 ## Working with Thresholds

 You can use the Thresholds that you add to a Match configuration to define the criteria that determine player matching.
 For each Threshold you can define:
-* **Match Type.** You can choose from three match types for a Threshold and impose a different degree of precision to the matching process using these types.
+* **Match Type.** You can choose from three Match types for a Threshold and impose a different degree of precision to the matching process using these types.
-* **Period.** Set a period to control how long you want the matching process to continue trying to find a match using a Threshold.
+* **Period.** Set a period to control how long you want the matching process to continue trying to find a Match using a Threshold.
 * **Accept Minimum Players.** Match all players found so far after that selected threshold period is complete and that satisfy its matching criteria, but only if the number of players found is more than or equal to the value entered in the *Min.
 Players* field.

-Here, we'll use the Thresholds we defined for our example Match configuration to explain Match types, accepting the minimum number of players, and periods:
+Here, we'll use the Thresholds we defined for our example Match configuration to explain Match types, Match periods, and accepting the minimum number of players for a Threshold:

 ![](img/HowToMatchPlayers/7.png)